magepages/mpdocs/docs/auto-assign-customer-group/index.md

   - This is a required field.
 - **Processing Type**: Customer's Customer Group will change if it meets the above Conditions and 1 of 2 types below:
   - **Event**: Displays 2 events:
-    - **Customer creation & saving**: Customer account will convert Customer Group when customer create account and save.
+    - **Customer Creating & Saving Actions**: Customer account will convert Customer Group when customer create account and save.
-    - **Order creation & saving**: Customer account will convert Customer when order is created and saved
+    - **Order Creating & Saving Actions**: Customer account will convert Customer when order is created and saved
   - **Cron**: Customer Group changed when running cron command: `php bin/magento cron:run`

 ### 3.Manage Log

-From the Admin Panel, go to `Customers > Auto Customer Group > Manage Logs`
+From the Admin Panel, go to `Customers > Auto Assign Customer Group > Manage Logs`

 ![](https://i.imgur.com/1jaerAe.png)